 |

-NotORM does not use neither repetitive queries nor joins because they can be slow.
+NotORM uses neither repetitive queries nor joins, because they can be slow.

 One of the biggest bottlenecks in communication with databases is repetitive queries.
 Each round-trip to send a query costs some time and sending queries in a loop is a very bad practice.